microbial-pangenomes-lab/panfeed/README.md

 	--version
 Displays the current version of panfeed.

 The output of panfeed comes in the form of three TSV files that contain information on the position of logged k-mers (kmers.tsv), hashed patterns to patterns (hashes_to_patterns.tsv) and k-mers to hashed patterns (kmers_to_hashes.tsv).
-Additionally, panfeed will produce the .fasta and .fasta.fai (fasta index) files for the respective genomes/GFF files.
+Additionally, panfeed will produce temporary .fasta and .fasta.fai (fasta index) files for the respective genomes/GFF files.

+# Convenience scripts
+## kmer2association.py
+This convenience script allows the quick correlation of associations by e.g. pyseer and the k-mer meta data of panfeed.
+`-h` will show the parameters

+## visualization.py
+This script can be used to create a number of different plots, displaying the associations for a given cluster.

+The three different plot variants are:

+The default option is a plot that displays the log<sub>10</sub> association p-value for the nucleotide positions of your strains.

+`--nucleotides_only` This option creates a plot showing only the nucleotide sequences for the different strains.

+`--hybrid_heatmap` Using this option will create a plot that shows both the log<sub>10</sub> association p-value (as opacity) as well as the nucleotide sequence (as color).

+There are several different customization options for plots that can be viewed with `-h`.

 # Uninstall panfeed
 To uninstall panfeed, pip can be used with: